missionpinball/mpf-docs/hardware/multimorphic/drivers.rst

 (If you're using a P-ROC with an existing machine's driver board, like a WPC machine, then see the :doc:`existing machine documentation </hardware/existing_machines/index>`.)
+If you are using the P-Roc with PDB drivers you can use the local drivers as number 0 to 31.

 .. include:: /hardware/voltages_and_power/common_ground_warning.rst